-- one member suggested that this item should not be considered by the Committee until the City has completed its OCP review on the Moody Centre TOD area; - concerns were expressed regarding the proposed tower heights, as 36-storeys may not be feasible on the entire site; - there is no clarity on how this project sustains the City's vision as the "City of the Arts", and also from a social, cultural, and economic standpoint; - there is no reference in the development context to City's Arts and Culture Master Plan; - it is important for businesses to be in place to support the arts, and it is not clear how the development will support and sustain the City's creative enterprises; - one member suggested that the development process so far has been heavily influenced by developer input and has not been transparent, and that some early public consultation opportunities were missed, including early review by CPAC; and - one member noted that some residents in the area do not think that this proposal is a suitable fit.
+- one member suggested that this item should not be considered by the Committee until the City has completed its OCP review on the Moody Centre TOD area; - concerns were expressed regarding the proposed tower heights, as 36-storeys may not be feasible on the entire site; - there is no guidance in the current OCP on how this project sustains the City's vision as the "City of the Arts", and also from a social, cultural, and economic standpoint; - there is no reference in the development context to City's Arts and Culture Master Plan; - it is important for businesses to be in place to support the arts, and it is not clear how the development will support and sustain the City's creative enterprises; - the expectations for this proposal may be too high, based on metrics; - one member suggested that the development process so far has been heavily influenced by developer input and has not been transparent, and that some early public consultation opportunities were missed, including early review by CPAC; and - one member noted that some residents in the area do not think that this proposal is a suitable fit.

-THAT the meeting be extended by 30 minutes.
+Moved, seconded, and CARRIED THAT the meeting be extended by 30 minutes.